Files that are backed up

 onQuotaExceeded(long, long).
 These callback methods are executed even if the app is not running.

 - You can't easily express the set of files you want to backup with XML rules.
+In these

-In these very rare cases, you can implement a BackupAgent that overrides
+rare cases, you can implement a BackupAgent that overrides

 onFullBackup(FullBackupDataOutput)to store what you want.
 To retain the system's default implementation, call the corresponding method on the superclass with